dnanexus/dnanexus-example-applets/flexbar_read_demultiplexer/Readme.md

 http://sourceforge.net/p/flexbar/wiki/Manual/

 The default parameters are the following:
+* `-f fastq`: Assumes PHRED-33 encoding of the quality scores.
+Option `-f` is required to run flexbar; use `-f fastq-illumina1.3` if your quality scores are encoded in PHRED-64.
 * `-n 2`: Uses 2 threads.
 * `-be LEFT_TAIL`: Expects the barcode to be at the left (5-prime) end of the read.
 IMPORTANT:
 Depending on your protocol you may have to change this to `LEFT`, `RIGHT`, `RIGHT_TAIL`, or `ANY`.